Southwest Airlines Flight 1248: Investigation

 The National Transportation Safety Board (NTSB) investigated the accident.
 Chicago Fire Department commissioner Cortez Trotter said that the aircraft would not be removed from the intersection until the NTSB gave clearance to do so following its on-site investigation.
 The nose of the aircraft was hoisted onto a flatbed tractor-trailer on Saturday, December 10, and the 737 was towed to a hangar for continued inspection.

-The Boeing 737-700 was equipped with the latest anti-skid and braking technology.
-The report noted that Southwest had only very recently begun actually using the autobrake systems, and that pilot training on proper use of autobrakes had been inadequate.
+The Boeing 737-7H4 was equipped with the latest anti-skid and braking technology.
+The report noted that Southwest had only very recently begun using the autobrake systems, and that pilot training on proper use of autobrakes had been inadequate.

-The NTSB preliminary report determined that the aircraft touched down in the touchdown zone of the runway with 4500 ft of its 6522 ft length remaining; under the prevailing conditions of weather, wind, speed and weight, the aircraft needed 5300 ft of runway to stop safely.
-It was found that the tailwind was eight knots and exceeded the required limit of five knots.
+The NTSB preliminary report determined that the aircraft touched down in the touchdown zone of the runway with 4500 ft of its 6522 ft length remaining; under the prevailing conditions of weather, wind, speed, and weight, the aircraft needed 5300 ft of runway to stop safely.
+It was found that the tailwind was eight knots and exceeded the limit of five knots.